msobanjo/courseware/topics/terraform/modules/providers/README.md

 <!--TOC_END-->
 # Overview

-Providers must be configured to manage any infrastructure in Terraform, this module will cover them and how to set it up.
+Providers must be configured to manage any infrastructure in Terraform, this module will cover them and how to set them up.

 ### Provider